kimdesok/DeepPATH/README.md

 ------------------------------------------
-The original Readme by Dr. Coudray
+## Dr. Coudray's DeepPATH framework

 The DeepPATH framework gathers the codes that have been used to study the use of a deep learning architecture (inception v3 from Google) to classify Lung cancer images.